avito-tech/avito-android/docs/content/contributing/GradlePlugins.md

 Place tests in `src/gradleTest/kotlin`

-For simple cases you can create dummy instance of Project by [ProjectBuilder](https://docs.gradle.org/current/javadoc/org/gradle/testfixtures/ProjectBuilder.html)
+For simple cases, you can create a dummy instance of Project by [ProjectBuilder](https://docs.gradle.org/current/javadoc/org/gradle/testfixtures/ProjectBuilder.html)

 ```kotlin